SPANISH LANGUAGE CENTER

 - Credits: 4

-Designed for students with a proficient level of Spanish, this course introduces the main linguistic varieties spoken on both sides of the Atlantic.
-The course combines theoretical content with the analysis and practice of a range of texts that showcase the linguistic and cultural richness of the Spanish-speaking world.
-The sessions will be led by native Spanish-speaking lecturers from Chile, Cuba, and Spain.
+This course is aimed at students with a high level of proficiency in the language who are interested in learning about the main linguistic variants of Spanish on both sides of the Atlantic.
+The course combines theoretical contents with the analysis and practice of diverse texts that show the linguistic and cultural richness of Spanish.
+Classes will be taught by native speakers from Chile, Cuba and Spain.

 - Level: C1